I've begun asking politicians about their plans. Results will be listed below.

 In December of 1993, our government called for the establishment of the Broadband Services Expert Group (BSEG).
 If the telecommunications network had kept pace with the nation's needs, would any such enquiry have been needed?
 Less than half a decade after the corporatisation of our infrastructure provider, the cracks were showing.

-report of the BSEG (Networking
+of the BSEG (Networking

 Australia's Future) was presented a year later.
 In March of

-at the launch of that report, Prime Minister Paul Keating said:
+the launch of that report, Prime Minister Paul Keating said: